Muradian-OSP/.github/profile/README.md

-# 🌍 Muradian Open Source Projects (Muradian OSP)
+# 🌍 AbabilX — Open Source Organization

-Muradian OSP is a community-driven open-source organization focused on building **clean, useful, and fully open software** for developers and learners worldwide.
+**AbabilX** is a community-driven open-source organization dedicated to building **practical, clean, and impactful software** that helps developers and learners across the global dev community.

+We work on **all types of open-source projects** — as long as they solve real problems, improve workflows, or make learning easier for people.

 ---

-## 🎯 Our Mission
+## 🎯 Our Purpose

-To create high-quality open-source projects that are:

-- ✅ Easy to understand
+The purpose of **AbabilX** is simple:

+- ✅ Build open-source software that is genuinely useful
+- ✅ Support developers with tools, libraries, and learning-friendly projects
-- ✅ Free to use and modify
+- ✅ Encourage transparent collaboration and respectful community growth
-- ✅ Built with care and best practices
+- ✅ Make high-quality software accessible to everyone — free and open
-- ✅ Helpful for real-world problems

 ---

-## 🧩 What We Build
+## 🧩 What We Work On

-We build:
+AbabilX is open to building and maintaining projects such as:

-- Developer tools
+- Developer tools & productivity apps
-- Libraries and utilities
+- Libraries, utilities, and frameworks
-- Learning-friendly projects
+- Beginner-friendly learning projects
-- Experimental and innovative software
+- Experimental products and innovative ideas

-All projects are **100% open source** and community-first.
+- Community resources and documentation

+Our focus is always the same:
+**Real-world usefulness + Clean implementation + Open collaboration**

 ---

-## 🚀 Current Projects (6 Repositories)

-Based on the current organization repositories:

-### ✅ Featured Tools & Apps
+## 🤝 Community First

+AbabilX welcomes everyone to contribute:

-- **Ababil-Studio**
+- Code improvements
-  ⚡ High-performance, Rust-powered open-source API development platform.
-  A lightweight, privacy-focused, blazing-fast alternative to Postman — built with **React 19**, **Tailwind CSS**, and **Electron**.

-- **AbabilX-Studio-Rust** *(Public template)*
-  ⚡ Ultra-fast, lightweight API testing tool — a modern Postman alternative.
-  Built with Rust-first performance mindset.

-- **Transformate**
+- Documentation & tutorials
-  🎞️ Free unlimited file converter using **WebAssembly** and **FFmpeg**.
+- Bug reports & issue discussions
+- Feature ideas & design suggestions

+No matter your experience level, you’re welcome here. ✅

 ---

-### 🌱 Community / Supporting Repositories
+## 🛡 Open Source Values

+We strongly believe in:

-- **EcoTrackBD**
+- Transparency in development
-  A TypeScript-based project under development.
+- Friendly and respectful communication
+- Clear project structure & best practices

-- **ababil**
+- Long-term maintainability
-  A Dart-based repository for experiments or supporting modules.

-- **.github**
+- Open licensing
-  Organization-level community files, workflows, and GitHub settings.

 ---

-## 🤝 Community & Contributions

-We welcome contributions of all kinds:

-- Code contributions
-- Documentation improvements
-- Bug reports
-- Feature ideas

-Everyone is welcome — **regardless of experience level**.

----

-## 🛡 Open Source Commitment

-We care about:

-- Transparent development
-- Friendly collaboration
-- Respectful communication
-- Clear licensing

----

 ## 📜 License

-Unless stated otherwise, projects under Muradian OSP use the **MIT License**.
+Unless a project mentions otherwise, AbabilX projects are released under the **MIT License**.

 ---

-## 💡 Philosophy
+## 💡 AbabilX Philosophy

-> Open source should be simple, honest, and useful.
+> Open source should be practical, honest, and helpful.
-> Muradian OSP exists to help people learn, build, and share—together.
+> AbabilX exists to build software that empowers developers to learn, create, and grow — together.